What is encephalitis?

-If the doctor identifies the common Symptoms of encephalitis like headache, fever, confusion, poor appetite or other related Symptoms related to encephalitis the doctor may ask you to undergo some further encephalitis lab tests to properly Diagnose the illness.
+If the Neurologist Doctor identifies the common Symptoms of encephalitis like headache, fever, confusion, poor appetite, or other related Symptoms related to encephalitis the doctor may ask you to undergo some further encephalitis lab tests to properly diagnose the illness.
 Some of these tests include:

-- CT or MRI scan-MRIs and CT scans can detect any changes in the brains structure.
-This can also rule out the possibility of tumours and strokes.
-Certain viruses affect certain parts of the brain and with the CT scan or MRI the doctor can determine which part of the brain is infected and thereby determine what virus the patient has.
+- CT or MRI scan-MRIs and CT scans can detect any changes in the brain’s structure.
+This can also rule out the possibility of tumors and strokes.
+Certain viruses affect certain parts of the brain and with the CT scan or MRI, the doctor can determine which part of the brain is infected and thereby determine what virus the patient has.

 - Electroencephalograph (EEG)- this procedure is done by attaching small metal discs with wires to the scalp to record brain activity.
 Certain changes in regular brain activity patterns can indicate which area of the brain is infected.